littleosbook/littleosbook/paging.md

 This also assumes that we want the kernel to be part of the user mode process' address space.
-As we will see later, this is a nice feature, since during system calls we don't have to change any paging structures to get access to the kernels code and data.
+As we will see later, this is a nice feature, since during system calls we don't have to change any paging structures to get access to the kernel's code and data.
 The kernel pages will of course require privilege level 0 for access, to prevent a user process from reading or writing kernel memory.

 ### The Virtual Address for the Kernel